Hyrla/integration_bwt_cosmy_ha/README.md

 ## Supported Robot Models
 - BWT Cosmy 200
-- Other (if you have a different model, please report it) *Cosmy 150, FSA1500 and FSA1800 may work, but I don't have them to test*
+- Other (if you have a different model, please report it) *FSA1800 may work, but I don't have it to test*

 ## AI usage disclaimer
 This integration was developed with the help of AI tools.